(See below the demo gallery for a description of how it works and to Download the code (it's free!)). Visit the GitHub repository for this site.

 }

-Additional tech note: The iframe of the thumbnail directory above is really only shown here because I was ideally trying to find a way to get a website folders contents to load directly into an html page and keep the original names of the images.
-Getting it to list the filenames on the same page inside an iframe was as close as I got apart from the renaming demo shown above - I figure there must be a way access the images without PHP or API but it is beyond my knowledge at present.
+Test note: The iframe of the thumbnail directory above is really only shown here because I was ideally trying to find a way to get a website folders contents to load directly into an html page and keep the original names of the images.
+Getting it to list the filenames on the same page inside an iframe was as close as I got apart from the renaming demo shown above - I figure there could be a way access the images without PHP or API but it is beyond my knowledge at present.

 Update: After putting this site online the iframe above showing the thumbnails folder contents stopped working - probably the same reason of not being able to read anything from the server without php! - to temporarily repair I have added a contents-list.txt to the thumbnails folder and linked to that instead.